TandoorRecipes/recipes/docs/docker/traefik/README.md

 Please refer to the traefik documentation on how to setup a docker service in traefik.
 Since treafik can be a little confusing at times, the following are examples of my traefik configuration.

+Copy the docker-compose.override.yml.template and uncomment the corresponding part.

 You need to create a network called `traefik` using `docker network create traefik`.
 ## docker-compose.yml